1-Uryson width and covers: Surfaces

 Roughly, we want to compose this deformation retraction with $f_A$.
-More precisely, we should form a $1$-dimensional complex $Y'_A$ by taking each connected component of $\Gamma \setminus A$, and attaching each boundary point in $\Gamma \cap \del A$ to its image in $Y_A$.
-Then there is a map $f'_A \co \Sigma \rightarrow Y'_A$, given by first deformation retracting to $A \cup \Gamma$, and then applying $f_A$ to the points of $A$ while applying the obvious identification map on the points of $\Gamma \setminus A$.
+More precisely, we should form a $1$-dimensional complex $Y'_A$ by taking each connected component of $\Gamma \setminus E_{2D}$, and attaching each boundary point in $\Gamma \cap \del E_{2D}$ to its image in $Y_A$.
+Then there is a map $f'_A \co \Sigma \rightarrow Y'_A$, given by first deformation retracting to $E_{2D} \cup \Gamma$, and then applying $f_A$ to the points of $E_{2D}$ while applying the obvious identification map on the points of $\Gamma \setminus E_{2D}$.

-We claim that the fibers of the resulting map $f'_A$ have diameter at most $3D + D + 3D = 7D$.
-In each fiber over a point of $Y_A$, any two points are each within $3D$ of their destinations under the deformation retraction, and those points in $A$ are within distance $D$ of each other.
-And, in each fiber over a point of $\Gamma \setminus A$, any two points have the same destination under the deformation retraction, so they are within $3D + 3D = 6D$ of each other.
-Thus we may conclude $\UW_1(\Sigma) \leq 7\cdot \UW_1(\widetilde{\Sigma})$, as desired. \end{proof}
+We claim that the fibers of the resulting map $f'_A$ have diameter at most $2D + D + 2D = 5D$.
+In each fiber over a point of $Y_A$, any two points are each within $2D$ of their destinations under the deformation retraction, and those points in $E_{2D}$ are within distance $D$ of each other, because the corresponding points in $A$ are within distance $D$ of each other and the projection map does not increase distance.
+And, in each fiber over a point of $\Gamma \setminus E_{2D}$, any two points have the same destination under the deformation retraction, so they are within $2D + 2D = 4D$ of each other.
+Thus we may conclude $\UW_1(\Sigma) \leq 5\cdot \UW_1(\widetilde{\Sigma})$, as desired. \end{proof}

-In the proof of Theorem~\ref{thm:surface}, it is inconvenient to estimate $\UW_1(\Sigma)$ in terms of its standard definition, because we end up repeatedly modifying the $1$-dimensional target space to which $\Sigma$ maps.
-Thus, we use the perspective of separating sets, introduced in~\cite{Papasoglu20}.
-Let $X$ be a $2$-dimensional Riemannian polyhedron.
-We say that a $1$-dimensional subpolyhedron $Z$ is a \textbf{\textit{$D$-separator}} of $X$ if every path component of $Z$ and every path component of $X \setminus Z$ has diameter at most $D$.